-This summers research expeditions in Iceland will focus on conducting cultural and environmental field research for our upcoming “Anthology of Iceland” publication and our “Hiking Trails of Iceland” publication.
-Researchers will travel to Iceland for 8 days of field research and then spend 2-3 months, before and after the field research, to synthesize the information to be included in the book we will be publishing.
+This summer’s research expeditions in Iceland will focus on conducting cultural and environmental field research for our upcoming “Anthology of Iceland” publication and our “Hiking Trails of Iceland” publication.
+Researchers will travel to Iceland for 8 days of field research and then spend 2-3 months, before and after the field research, synthesizing the information to be included in the books we will be publishing.
 The ultimate goal of these publications is to provide travelers with insight into the majestic world they will be traveling through.
 This will include information on the island's geography, geology, wildlife, plants, marine life, natural resources, hiking trails, economy, historic and current culture, as well as tourism and its impacts.

-Objective 1: “Hiking Trails of Iceland” Publication: Explore and document numerous hiking trails in the Reykjavik and southern region of Iceland in order to collect information to add to our printed paperback trail guide and develop an interactive electronic version.
-This will include creating an online interactive geospatial story maps in order to convey additional information such as video from our drones.
-The primary focus will be to conduct research on the numerous day hikes within driving distance of Reykjavik and include naturalist and cultural information to help people understand the world they are traveling through.
+Explore and document numerous hiking trails in the Reykjavik and southern region of Iceland in order to collect environmental and cultural information to develop a digital trail guide with interactive maps.
+This will include creating an online interactive geospatial story map in order to convey additional information such as video from our drones.
+The primary research will focus on the numerous day hikes within driving distance of Reykjavik and include naturalist and cultural information to help people understand the world they are traveling through.
 We are looking for researchers to help us collect information on: GIS Mapping, common plants and wildlife encountered on the trails, habitats and ecosystems, geography, geology, tourism impacts, Icelandic culture, myths and legends, cultural norms, travel and trail logistics, trail descriptions, photography, video production, travel blogging, WebApp building, and other relevant information.

-Objective 2: Cultural Research-“Anthology of Iceland” Publication: The researches on the cultural teams will for working towards developing an anthology of Icelandic culture specific to the Reykjavik and southern region of Iceland.
-Research the historical and modern culture of Iceland and the cultural similarities and differences between the United States and Iceland.
-This will include topics such as gender roles, family dynamics, immigration, police culture, crime, cultural norms, racism, tourism impacts, sustainability, natural resources, the environmental topics, and other creative writing pieces.
+The researchers on the cultural teams will be working towards developing an anthology of Icelandic culture specific to the Reykjavik and southern region of Iceland.
+Research the historical and modern culture of Iceland.
+This will include topics such as gender roles, family dynamics, immigration, police culture, crime, cultural norms, racism, tourism impacts, sustainability, natural resources, environmental topics, photography, and other creative writing pieces.